- The solved problem, How to find Future value for uniform series deposits?

 - Solve For Future value for uniform series deposits in terms of n, I, A.

-- Solve For Future value for uniform series deposits in terms, using the cash flow moments method.
+- Solve For Future value for uniform series deposits in terms, of using the cash flow moments method.

 - Solve For Future value for uniform series deposits, use the expression for P/A.